Eamonn Meaney Counselling & Psychotherapy

 • Investigate the various options available to improve their relationship

 Going through a separation and/or divorce can be a long and emotionally draining process.
-Feelings of grief, anger, guilt, sadness and resentment can be so intense and overwhelming that they literally inhibit access to joy, fun, or normality in everyday life.
-Counselling offers support in dealing with these feelings in order to gain clarity, acceptance and alternative perspectives about your life in the now and in the future.
+Feelings of grief, anger, guilt, sadness, and resentment can be so intense and overwhelming that they literally inhibit access to joy, fun, or normality in everyday life.
+Psychological support can help you to deal with these feelings in order to gain clarity, acceptance, and alternative perspectives about your life in the now, and in the future.
 You may benefit from working through your separation with someone without a vested interest in the outcome.

 Common areas examined include: